-Now in its seventh year, the Garofalo Fellowship has made an essential contribution to the school’s culture.
+The Garofalo Fellowship has made an essential contribution to the school’s culture in the last decade.
 For more on past fellows and their projects, please visit Fellows.

 The Douglas A. Garofalo Fellowship is made possible through the generous support of individual and corporate donations, as well as grants from the Graham Foundation for Advanced Studies in the Fine Arts and the Nathan Cummings Foundation.